GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Why we don't use random strings in names

-This is more a convention than a design principle, but it's still important enough to be mentioned here: we **never use random resources for naming** and instead rely on an optional `prefix` variable which is implemented in most modules.
+This is more a convention than a design principle, but it's still important enough to be mentioned here: we **never use random strings for resource naming** and instead rely on an optional `prefix` variable which is implemented in most modules.

 This matches actual use where naming is a key requirement that needs to integrate with company-wide CMDBs and naming schemes used on-prem or in other clouds, and usually is formed by concatenating progressively more specific tokens (something like `myco-gcp-dev-net-hub-0`).